mikes802/Marketing-Analytics-Case-Study/Script Check.md

 As expected, #2 is skipped, but we get #3.

-Now if I had not added `category_name` to the window function `ORDER BY` clause and had used `DENSE_RANK` instead?
-I would have gotten the above three results, but they would be ranked #1, #1, and #2, respectively.
+Now let's look at `DENSE_RANK`.
+If I had not added `category_name` to the window function `ORDER BY` clause, I would have gotten the above three results, but they should be ranked #1, #1, and #2, respectively.
 Let's check that out:
 ```
 DROP TABLE IF EXISTS top_2_ranking;
 CREATE TEMP TABLE top_2_ranking AS